 Administration Office The Lee Strasberg Theatre & Film Institute 7936 Santa Monica Blvd.
-West Hollywood, CA 90046
+West Hollywood, CA 90046 class, or the seventh day after enrollment, whichever is later.

-The student or the person, company, entity, etc. who/which has paid the tuition and/or fees has a right to a full refund of all charges, less the amount of the non-refundable fees (registration, wire, materials), if the student cancels this agreement prior to or on the first day of instruction before attending the first class, or the seventh day after enrollment, whichever is later.
 Only the student has the right to cancel this Enrollment Agreement, and class discontinuations/withdrawals MUST BE IN WRITING.
 In addition, the student may withdraw from a course of instruction after the first class has started.
 The STRF fee is non-refundable after the cancellation period.
 The student or the person, company, entity, etc. who/which has paid the tuition and/or fees will receive a pro-rated refund for the unused portion of the tuition, less any non-refundable fees, if the student has completed 60% or less of the course of instruction.
-If a student completes in excess of the 60% of the course of instruction, there is no ref und.
+If a student completes in excess of the 60% of the course of instruction, there is no refund.
 The \$100 materials fee is only refundable if the student did not receive the materials prior to or upon enrollment.
 Any refund issued must be issued to the payer in the same manner in which it was paid.
 All refund/credit requests must be submitted in writing via the Refund Request form.